Charison01/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Corrected the typo in the create action

 - Update the number of likes for a toy

   - How I debugged:
+  Added a rendering code in the update action

 - Donate a toy to Goodwill (and delete it from our database)